openplantpathology/OpenPlantPathology/content/post/2019-01-09-a-plant-pathologist-s-guide-to-writing-your-first-r-package.md

 Also note, that the use of an underscore, "\_", is not allowed in package names.

+It is best to keep it short and informative.

 Once you have picked a good name, check that it is available and does not have any connotations you might want to convey using **available**, `available::available("spiffypkgname")`.